nikita-skobov/monorepo-git-tools/doc/README.md

 ## `mgt help`

 ```
-mgt 3.0.0 e211271
+mgt 4.0.0 e64da68
 Nikita Skobov
 Git tools that enable easy bidirectional sync between multiple repositories

 USAGE:
-    mgt [SUBCOMMAND]
+    mgt [SUBCOMMAND] [OPTIONS]

 FLAGS:
+    --dry-run        Dont run anything.
+Just print output of what a run would do.
+    --verbose        More detailed output
     -h, --help       Prints help information
     -V, --version    Prints version information

-SUBCOMMANDS:
+Available commands:
+  help
-    check           check if remote has commits not present in local or vice versa
+  check         check if there are changes ready to be pushed or pulled
-    help            Prints this message or the help of the given subcommand(s)
+  topbase       rebase top branch onto bottom branch but stop the rebase after the first shared commit
-    split-in        fetch and rewrite a remote repository's history onto a new branch such that it only contains
+  split-in      fetch and rewrite a remote repository's history onto a new branch according to the repo file rules
-                    certain paths according to a repo-file
-    split-in-as     fetch the entirety of a remote repository and place it in a subdirectory of this repository
-    split-out       rewrite this repository history onto a new branch such that it only contains certain paths
+  split-in-as   fetch and rewrite a remote repository's history onto a new branch and into the --as <subdirectory>
-                    according to a repo-file
-    split-out-as    make a new repository (via a branch) that only contains commits that are part of a subdirectory
-    topbase         rebases top branch onto bottom branch keeping only the first commits until it finds a commit
-                    from top where all blobs exist in the bottom branch.
+  split-out     create a new branch with this repository's history rewritten according to the repo file rules
+  split-out-as  create a new branch with this repository's history rewritten according to the --as <subdirectory>
 ```